 - Yandere: Becomes this for a short while, but it's Played for Laughs.

 The mother of Hakuryuu and Hakuei, and stepmother of Kouen, Kouha, Koumei and Kougyoku.
 She was married to Hakutoku, but after he and their eldest sons were killed, she ended up marrying his younger brother Koutoku.
-She is currently The Empress of the Kou Empire after her second husband, Koutoku, passed away she usurped the throne.
-She is also a member of Al-Thamen.
-It is later revealed that she is also a Magi from King Solomon's court, Arba.
+After Koutoku passed away she usurped the throne, making her the current ruler of the Kou Empire.
+She is a member of Al-Thamen and it is later revealed that she is also a Magi from King Solomon's court, Arba.

 - Braids of Action: She has a couple of small, circular braids at the sides.
-She had a long braid before, when she was Solomon Court's Magi.
+She had two long braids before, when she was Solomon's Magi.